General-purpose computing on graphics processing units: Floating-point numbers

 For early fixed-function or limited programmability graphics (i.e., up to and including DirectX 8.1-compliant GPUs) this was sufficient because this is also the representation used in displays.
-It is important to note that this representation does have certain limitations.
+This representation does have certain limitations.
 Given sufficient graphics processing power even graphics programmers would like to use better formats, such as floating point data formats, to obtain effects such as high-dynamic-range imaging.
 Many GPGPU applications require floating point accuracy, which came with video cards conforming to the DirectX 9 specification.

 DirectX 9 Shader Model 2.x suggested the support of two precision types: full and partial precision.
 Full precision support could either be FP32 or FP24 (floating point 32- or 24-bit per component) or greater, while partial precision was FP16.
 ATI's Radeon R300 series of GPUs supported FP24 precision only in the programmable fragment pipeline (although FP32 was supported in the vertex processors) while Nvidia's NV30 series supported both FP16 and FP32; other vendors such as S3 Graphics and XGI supported a mixture of formats up to FP24.

 The implementations of floating point on Nvidia GPUs are mostly IEEE compliant; however, this is not true across all vendors.
 This has implications for correctness which are considered important to some scientific applications.
 While 64-bit floating point values (double precision float) are commonly available on CPUs, these are not universally supported on GPUs.
 Some GPU architectures sacrifice IEEE compliance, while others lack double-precision.
 Efforts have occurred to emulate double-precision floating point values on GPUs; however, the speed tradeoff negates any benefit to offloading the computing onto the GPU in the first place.

 Vectorization

 Most operations on the GPU operate in a vectorized fashion: one operation can be performed on up to four values at once.
 For example, if one color R1, G1, B1 is to be modulated by another color R2, G2, B2, the GPU can produce the resulting color R1*R2, G1*G2, B1*B2 in one operation.
 This functionality is useful in graphics because almost every basic data type is a vector (either 2-, 3-, or 4-dimensional).
 Examples include vertices, colors, normal vectors, and texture coordinates.
-Many other applications can put this to good use, and because of their higher performance, vector instructions, termed single instruction, multiple data (SIMD), have long been available on CPUs.